 The Law Society of Yukon is not an advocacy group for lawyers.

 The Law Society of Yukon provides a range of services for lawyers, such as:

-- Continuing Professional Development sessions at low cost;
+- Continuing Professional Development sessions at no or low cost;

 - referrals to practice advisors;

 The Law Society of Yukon establishes and enforces standards of practice so that the public receives high-quality legal services.
 It protects the public interest in the administration of justice by:

 - taking action against people who illegally offer legal services or who present themselves as lawyers when they are not;

 - administering discipline and standards of admission to maintain the professional integrity of the profession; and